Health and Safety Consultants & Accreditation Experts

 The HSE (Health and Safety Executive) reports that a couple of thousand workers are injured on construction sites per year, with an estimated 1,000 resulting in a fractured bone or dislocated joint.

-Slips, trips and falls are some of the most common injuries but can be avoided with the correct area management.
+Slips, trips and falls are some of the most common injuries.
+However, they can be avoided with the correct area management.

 2. Working at Height

-Working at height is one of the main causes of workplace fatalities in the construction industries.
-In fact, almost half of construction accidents back in 2020 were falls from height.
+Working at height is one of the main causes of workplace fatalities in the construction industry.
+In fact, almost half of construction accidents back in 2020 were falls from a height.

 The nature of construction work requires workers to work at a height - training is essential to reduce the risk of falls.